grizzlybearington/Steam-Montage/README.md

 ## License

 GNU General Public License v3.0 or later.
-Information can be found in [LICENSE](https://github.com/grizzlybearington/steam-montage/blob/main/LICENSE)
+Information can be found in [LICENSE](https://github.com/grizzlybearington/steam-montage/blob/main/LICENSE).

+SteamMontage is not in any way, shape or form affiliated with Valve Corporation or the Steam platform.